BrunoYang0918/Udacity-Data-Scientist/Project One: Writing a Data Science Blog Post/README.md

 The study to predict a listing price is mainly based on those parameters from the listings file.
 There are various factors considered in the model, such as number of bedrooms, beds, accommodates; type of rooms, bed etc.

-We have successfuly processed the data and build up a liner model.
-However, by looking at the r2 score, unfortunately we are not able to predict the house prices using those factors listed.
+We have successfuly processed the data and build up a random forest model.
+However, by looking at the r2 score, we are not able to predict the house prices using those factors listed.